 Now Deal with Your Future Care

 Even a small policy will help your family and allow them to have better relationships as you age.
-Many states offer partnership policies which provide additional asset protection.
+Many states offer partnership policies that provide additional asset protection.
 Be sure to ask.
-Premiums are based on the age and health at the time of application in addition to the amount of benefits a person wishes to have.
-These are custom designed to make sure you get solid recommendations.
+Premiums are based on several factors.
+These incude:

-Find the costs of care, availability of partnership plans and any tax incentives that might be available in the state you live in or you plan to retire to down the road - LTC News Map - Find Your State.
+Find the costs of care, availability of partnership plans, and any tax incentives that might be available in the state you live in or plan to relocate to.

 Just remember, all family members are on the same team.
 Advance conversation and planning will make it easier for everyone.

 Long-Term Care Insurance is easy, affordable, and rate stable income and asset protection.
 Keep in mind, however, planning in advance is essential for you and your family.
 In the end, Long-Term Care Insurance is all about family.

 LTC NEWS offers many marketing and advertising opportunities, including sponsored content and sponsorship of key areas of the website.
 These marketing opportunities are ideal for businesses, including: